bioinf-mcb/Metagenomic-DeepFRI/docs/index.rst

 #.
 Scalable structure prediction: Leveraging the compression capabilities of `FoldComp <https://github.com/steineggerlab/foldcomp/>`_, Metagenomic-DeepFRI efficiently handles massive datasets of predicted protein structures.
 #.
 Structural template identification: The tool utilizes `MMSeqs2 <https://github.com/soedinglab/MMseqs2>`_ to identify the best template protein for functional annotation.
 #.
-Functional prediction: Building upon the DeepFRI `<https://github.com/flatironinstitute/DeepFRI>`_ framework, Metagenomic-DeepFRI predicts protein function with high accuracy,
-enabling inference of the functional capabilities of of proteins in metagenomic datasets.
+Functional prediction: Building upon the DeepFRI `<https://github.com/flatironinstitute/DeepFRI>`_ framework, Metagenomic-DeepFRI predicts protein function with high accuracy, enabling inference of the functional capabilities of proteins in metagenomic datasets.

 By integrating these features, Metagenomic-DeepFRI offers a powerful solution for functional annotation of metagenomic data, facilitating an understanding of microbial communities and their roles in various ecosystems.